-- d.
+- a.
 Relocation proposals shall be considered through the following process: - (1) The PRS reviews all Applications for the relocation of eligible, individually listed or Contributing Properties within the SMD.
 The CHPO will review Relocation Applications within five (5) business days of receipt of a complete Application.
 A copy of the accepted Application with the CHPO's recommendation shall be transmitted to PRS for review and recommendation.
-PRS shall forward a recommendation to the PDSD Director within 30 days after acceptance of the application by the CHPO. - (2) The recommendations of the PRS and PDSD Director shall be forwarded to the Mayor and Council for consideration.

-(3) Mayor and Council Review
+PRS shall forward a recommendation to the PDSD Director within 30 days after acceptance of the application by the CHPO. - (2) The recommendations of the PRS and PDSD Director shall be forwarded to the Mayor and Council for consideration. - (3) Mayor and Council Review - (a) The Mayor and Council will consider the application for relocation in a public hearing.
+Public notice shall be provided pursuant to UDC